BaraaSaid/Github-Scrapper/README.md

 # Github-Scrapper
 - The GitHub crawler returns all the links related to a github search given specific search terms, list of proxies and the type of the object we're looking for (Repositories, Issues and Wikis).
+- When the type of the github menu item is Repositories, we will also return the owner of the repository as well as the statistics of the used programming language.

 # Overview